SamScherer1/SwiftDJITutorials/source/ios-tutorials/MediaManagerDemo.md

 ~~~

 The code above implements:
-//TODO: resume here in sublime? xcode?
 1. In the `loadMediaList` method, we first show the `loadingIndicator` and check the `fileListState` enum value of the `DJIMediaManager`.
-If the value is `DJIMediaFileListStateSyncing` or `DJIMediaFileListStateDeleting`, we show an NSLog to inform users that the media manager is busy.
-For other values, we invoke the `refreshFileListOfStorageLocation:` method of the `DJIMediaManager` to refresh the file list from the SD card.
-In the completion block, if there is no error, we should get a copy of the current file list by invoking the `fileListSnapshot` method of `DJIMediaManager` and initialize the `mediaFileList` variable.
+If the value is `DJIMediaFileListStateSyncing` or `DJIMediaFileListStateDeleting`, we show an log to inform users that the media manager is busy.
+For other values, we invoke the `refreshFileList(ofStorageLocation: withCompletion:)` method of `DJIMediaManager` to refresh the file list from the SD card.
+In the completion closure, if there is no error, we should get a copy of the current file list by invoking the `sdCardFileListSnapshot` method of `DJIMediaManager` and initialize the `mediaFileList` variable.
 Then invoke the `updateMediaList:` method and pass the `mediaFileList`.
-Lastly, hide the `loadingIndicator` since the operation of refreshing the file list has finished.
+Finally, hide the `loadingIndicator` since the operation of refreshing the file list has finished.

 2. In the `updateMediaList:` method, we firstly remove all the objects in the `mediaList` array and add new objects to it from the `mediaList` array.
 Next, create a `mediaTaskScheduler` variable and assign it with the `taskScheduler` property of `DJIMediaManager`.
 Then, assign `NO` to the `suspendAfterSingleFetchTaskFailure` property of `DJIFetchMediaTaskScheduler` to prevent from suspending the scheduler when an error occurs during the execution.
 Moreover, invoke the `resumeWithCompletion` method of `DJIFetchMediaTaskScheduler` to resume the scheduler, which will execute tasks in the queue sequentially.